 Step #4: Use Glass Cleaner

-As soon as the discolored spots are removed from the item, use your glass cleaner for a final wipe-down on the aluminum.
+As soon as the discolored spots are removed, use your glass cleaner for a final wipe-down.
 Finally, use a dry cloth to remove any excess window cleaner, leaving behind a smooth surface.

 Step #5: Bring Out the Shine

 Hammered aluminum is often associated with antiques or older items.
-Before you get started with the cleaning process, make sure to compile the following items:
+Before you get started with the cleaning process, you’ll need:

 - Dry, clean cloths